 Another type of monoclonal antibody carries radiation or a chemotherapy drug to cancer cells.
 These cancer-killing substances are attached to the monoclonal antibodies, which then deliver the toxins to the cancer cells.

-Monoclonal antibodies treat several different types of cancer:
+Monoclonal antibodies are now used to treat most types of cancer.

 Immune Checkpoint Inhibitors

 "Checkpoints" are specific molecules on certain immune cells that the immune system either turns on or turns off to create an immune response.
 Cancer cells can use these checkpoints to avoid being attacked by the immune system.